 Especially after she turns on Rarity and Pinkie Pie suddenly and without warning — even though Pinkie was doing nothing more than giving her free punch and laughing as she always does.

 The teary eyed faces of Rarity and Pinkie Pie as Fluttershy berates them on being a fashion designer and liking parties, respectively.
-She's insulting what each deems their purpose in life.
+She's insulting the very things that define them.
 No wonder they ran away crying.

 Plus her vicious insult of Pinkie's intelligence, done for no other reason than Pinkie being concerned about how Fluttershy was acting, and calling Rarity 'petty' when she was just defending Pinkie.
 This all comes from someone they consider a dear friend.
 Rarity's reaction to this first insult is to turn away and weep silently into her hoof.